|

 - Ensure that all windows, doors, and other escape options can be opened, even by children.

-Practice your escape plan. - Choose a monitor to sound the alarm and time of the drill.
+- Choose a monitor to sound the alarm at time of the drill.

-- Utilize your second escape route.
+- Establish a secondary escape route.

 - Use a smoke detector as your sounding device.